Large Language Models Synergize with Automated Machine Learning: Introduction

 Notably, the complexity in testing phase entails a novel form of program synthesis, setting it apart from traditional program synthesis.
 In traditional contexts, program synthesis often concludes with code generation and perhaps testing through binary evaluation procedures, such as unit tests.
 However, ML programs necessitate numerical evaluations, extending the synthesis process beyond just code generation \citep{kim2019guiding, braiek2020testing, saha2022sapientml, cambronero2019autogenerating}.

-Firstly, how to ensure that each generated program is compatible with the code of a consistent and fair training, testing, and evaluation procedure?
-Secondly, how to effectively utilize numerical feedback involving performance scores?
-A numerical optimization algorithm efficiently addresses these challenges.
+How to ensure that each generated program is compatible with the code of a consistent and fair training, testing, and evaluation procedure?
+More importantly, how to effectively utilize numerical feedback involving performance scores?
+A numerical optimization algorithm efficiently addresses the challenge.
 Consequently, \emph{for ML programs, program synthesis often necessitates optimization}. \citet{real2020automl, saha2022sapientml, cambronero2019autogenerating} also explore this form of program synthesis (see Section~\ref{sec:2.3}).
 Similar to these studies, we also utilize automated machine learning (autoML) as the numerical optimization step.
+However, our approach is distinct in that \emph{the generated programs are inherently compatible with optimization algorithms, requiring no further modification}.

 ML heavily impacts modern society, with applications spanning healthcare, finance, manufacturing, and beyond.
 Implementing ML typically demands substantial expertise and effort, which limits ML's accessibility for many potential users.
 Many studies work on automating ML utilizing LLMs or autoML, however, \emph{the full automation of ML tasks at the code level remains an unresolved challenge} (see Sections~\ref{sec:2.2} and \ref{sec:2.3} and Appendix~\ref{sec:A.2}).
 In this paper, we explore the limits of program synthesis for ML by combining LLMs and autoML.
 During this exploration, we aim to automate the generation and optimization of the entire ML program, reducing the human workload to mere textual descriptions of the tasks.
 Our study focuses on synthesizing the programs involving supervised ML tasks, encompassing traditional algorithms such as random forests and SVM, as well as deep learning domains including computer vision (CV) and natural language processing (NLP).